 Fastest Backup/Shortest Backup Window

 Since backups write directly to the landing zone, the most recent backups are in their full, undeduplicated form ready for any request.
 Local restores, instant VM recoveries, audit copies, tape copies, and all other requests do not require rehydration and are as fast as disk.
 As an example, instant VM recoveries occur in seconds to minutes versus hours for the inline deduplication approaches that store only deduplicated data that has to be rehydrated for every request.

 Fastest Restores, Recoveries, VM Boots, and Tape Copies

 Scalability: Fixed-length Backup Window and Data Growth

 ExaGrid provides full appliances (processor, memory, bandwidth, and disk) in a scale-out system.
 As data grows, all resources are added, including additional landing zone, additional bandwidth, processor, and memory as well as disk capacity.
 The backup window stays fixed in length regardless of data growth, which eliminates expensive forklift upgrades.
-Unlike the inline, scale-up approach where you need to guess at which sized front-end controller is required, the ExaGrid approach allows you to simply pay as you grow by adding the appropriate sized appliances as your data grows.
+Unlike the inline, scale-up approach where you need to guess at which sized front-end controller is required, the ExaGrid approach allows you to simply pay as you grow by adding the appropriately sized appliances as your data grows.
 ExaGrid has various-sized appliance models, and any size or age appliance can be mixed and matched in a single system, which allows IT departments to buy compute and capacity as they need it.
 This evergreen approach also eliminates product obsolescence.